microsoft/Olive/docs/source/overview/options.md

 information of the system contains following items:

 - `type: [str]` The type of the system.
 The supported types are `LocalSystem`, `AzureML` and `Docker`.
   There are some built-in system alias which could also be used as type.
-For exmaple, `AzureNDV2System`.
-Please refer to [System Alias](system_alias) for the complete list of system alias.
+For example, `AzureNDV2System`.
+Please refer to [Olive System Alias](olive_system_alias) for the complete list of system alias.

 - `config: [Dict]` The system config dictionary that contains the system specific information.